Where science takes to the skies.

 read more

-The FAAM Airborne Laboratory will now significantly enhance the services it provides, maximise performance as a research facility, and extend its operation to 2040.
+The FAAM Airborne Laboratory is currently undergoing a major programme of work to enhance the services it provides, maximise performance as a research facility, and extend its operation to 2040.